Does Medicare Part B cover any medications?

 Part B, medical insurance, offers very limited coverage of medications.
 It covers some injections administered in a doctor’s office, certain cancer drugs taken by mouth, and medications used with some types of equipment, such as a nebulizer or infusion pump.
 The beneficiary is responsible for the Part B deductible and a 20 percent coinsurance.
 (Medigap policies help to cover these costs.)

-Part B does not cover most prescription medications.
+Other than that, Part B does not cover most prescription medications.
 That is why Medicare encourages beneficiaries to enroll in a Part D prescription drug program.